The news can be difficult to watch but occasionally you come across a story that reinforces the good qualities in people that make you smile.

 Many years later, my father asked her if he could go through her room and collect the money.
 She agreed and needless to say the sum was quite staggering.

 However, the real threat of keeping your money “safe” in a dresser drawer or couch is the decreasing purchasing power over time.
-This real threat can be dealt with by having the correct financial plan in place in a diversified portfolio.
+This real threat can be dealt with by having the correct financial plan in place.
 This will allow your money to keep up with inflation and allow you to have the purchasing power throughout your retirement.
+With today’s inflation rate, it is top of mind with us all.

 Keeping your money “safe” may alter your ability to sustain your lifestyle through your retirement.
 Instead, speak with a financial advisor on establishing a financial plan including a diversified portfolio to allow you to enjoy your retirement years in comfort.